WordPress Post Address Best Practices

 Stop, first I want to show you what the average WordPress URLs look like:

-None of them are perfect, most of them have significant drawbacks.
+None of the above addresses are perfect, most of them have significant drawbacks.

 #1 The number is short – There is no need for “tinyurl” services and it does not use any rewrite rules.